enoch-ng/Dota2HelperBot/README.md

 * I recommend that you set the PYTHONIOENCODING environment variable to utf-8 in order to give the program an easier time when trying to print team names with special characters, especially in verbose mode.
 On Linux, try `export PYTHONIOENCODING="utf-8"`.
 On Windows, try `set PYTHONIOENCODING="utf-8"`.
 * Valve's API occasionally sends multiple matches with the same data but different match IDs.
 Although the bot should filter out the duplicates (with no_repeat_matches enabled), it will still track all of them, since it has no way of knowing which is the "real" one.
 After a while, there might be a slowly growing pile of duplicate matches that will never finish.
 Therefore, it's a good idea to run `ongoing` (to make sure no real matches are going on) and `untrack` from time to time to clean them up.
 In the future the program will be able to clean up these duplicates automatically.
+* You can get league IDs by calling the GetLeagueListing API method: https://api.steampowered.com/IDOTA2Match_570/GetLeagueListing/v1/?key=<APIKEY> For convenience, I've added TI7 (ID 5401) to the defaults.

 ## Todo